 Well two Jeep drivers went ahead and did exactly that.
 After spotting a Mercedes parking over two lines, they decided they'd do something he wouldn't forget anytime soon.

 Japanese Billionaire Invites Artists to Go With Him To The Moon For Free

 “If you should hear from me, please say yes and accept my invitation.
 Please don’t say no.”

-Private spaceflight company SpaceX announced that Yusaku Maezawa, founder of clothing company ZoZotown, will be the first space tourist to travel around the moon.
-As if that’s not exciting enough, the Japanese billionaire wants to tag along six to eight artists from around the world to join him on his #dearMoon project in hopes of inspiring them.
+The private spaceflight company SpaceX announced that Yusaku Maezawa, founder of clothing company ZoZotown, will be the first space tourist to travel around the moon.
+To inspire artists, the Japanese billionaire wants to bring six to eight of them to join his #dearMoon project.

 Maezawa reportedly has a current net worth of $2.9 billion, according to Forbes.
 The 42-year-old is also an avid art collector, which is why he is more than willing to pay for these artists from different fields to go to the moon with him so that they could create something after they return to Earth.